 Word consciousness, or "an awareness of and interest in words and their meanings ... can and should be fostered among preschoolers as well as among students in and beyond high school" (Graves, 2006, pp. 7-8).
 Fundations instruction strives to develop students' interest in and knowledge of both word structure and meanings.
-Vocabulary is taught directly and with distributed practice.
+Vocabulary is taught directly and with distributed practice (Cepeda et al., 2006; McKeown, 2019; Ellerman et al., 2009).
 First, students learn the meaning of select words.
-Selection is based on vocabulary instruction research (Beck et al., 2002).
-Next, students practice reading and using the words across different contexts, which fosters a deeper understanding of words' meanings and students' memory of them (Cepeda et al., 2006).
+Selection is based on vocabulary instruction research (Beck et al., 2002; McKeown, 2019).
+Next, students practice reading or using the words across different contexts, which fosters a deeper understanding of words' meanings and students' memory of them (Cepeda et al., 2006; Rupley et al., 2009; Scott & Nagy, 2004).